-CAREER EXPLORATION 8 (C0518)

-This course will provide students with the opportunity to plan for future educational and career goals as well as personal financial responsibility.
+CAREER EXPLORATION 9-12 (C0520) 1⁄2 credit This course will provide students with the opportunity to plan for future educational and career goals as well as personal financial responsibility.
 Students will discover their own aptitudes and interests, to determine relevant college majors and career paths.
 Assessments will incorporate information from personalized surveys, and a database with over 7,000 colleges and universities; and over 2,000 occupations.
 Students will synthesize information from a range of sources that will allow them to make informed and effective decisions about their future educational and career plans.
-Additionally, this course will give students an overview of Microsoft Office software: Word, Excel, Access, PowerPoint, and Publisher, as well as to provide opportunities for the integration of these programs.
-The emphasis of the assessments is on practical, relevant applications for the high school student.
 The assessments are intended to foster creativity and critical thinking, as each student completes unique, individualized projects.
 Requirements: students are required to submit a final portfolio.

-Offered: half year course.
-Credited: for core
+Offered: half year course or full year- every other day.
+Credited: for core credit.
+Open to students in grades 9 - 12.